itsstatsofficer/forza-horizon-4-wheelspins/README.md

 I already had unlocked a significant fraction of the wheelspin-obtainable cosmetics before I started recording wheelspins.
-I unlocked the remaining ones in the first batch of 700 regular wheelspins, so I got no cosmetics in the following 250 super wheelspins.
+I unlocked almost all of the remaining ones in the first batch of 700 regular wheelspins, so I got no cosmetics in the following 250 super wheelspins.
 So the distribution of the 250 super wheelspins and the last 300 regular wheelspins stayed constant.
 This means that the order between these two batches of wheelspins does not matter,